Guyverix/Vigilare-NMS-GUI/README.md

 - [ ] Project Link: https://github.com/Guyverix/Vigilare-NMS-POLLER

 # Acknowledgements
-This project has been built using the following frameworks and libraries
+This project has been built using the following frameworks and libraries.
+There are others used in testing, as well as some aplpha features that may or may not end up in the finished product.
+Depends on if anyone wants them.
+I am trying very hard to make sure that the licensing is kept as open as possible so there are no suprises with these libraries.
+Additionally, I am attempting to use libraries that dont "phone home" or call other JS and leak information whenever possible.

 - [ ] Bootstrap 5.X
 - [ ] Simple datatables